 Guide dogs, hearing dogs and assistance dogs are welcome in the Cathedral at all times.
-Other dogs are welcome in the Cathedral providing they are on a lead, well-behaved and accompanied at all times by their owner(s).
-There is no provision for dogs to be left with staff or volunteers and any dogs who bark consistently or are in distress/are disruptive can be asked to leave with their owners.
-Dogs are not allowed on any tour that goes above ground-level (which includes the Library and High Parts Tours).
-Water bowls are available in the Cathedral and dog biscuits are available for sale in the cafe.
+Other dogs are welcome in the Cathedral providing they are on a lead and well-behaved.
+Unfortunately, dogs are not allowed on any tour that goes above ground-level (which includes the Library and High Parts Tours).
+Water bowls are available in the Cathedral and dog biscuits can be found at the counter in The Loft Café.

 We are committed to making Wells Cathedral accessible to all but, like many historic buildings, there may be some access issues.
 More information can be found here.

 Photography is encouraged, but please refrain from using flash inside, and from photographing, videoing or recording any services, concerts or rehearsals.
 Thank you.